pancake-db/pancake-idl/README.md

 compressed and uncompressed data for the segment column.

-This API route is hard to use directly, so each client library also implements some sort of "decode" functionality to obtain deserialized rows.
+This API route is hard to use directly, so each client library also implements some sort of "decode" functionality, leveraging the core library, to obtain deserialized rows.